privatenumber/webpack-analyze-duplication-plugin/README.md

 <sub>If you like this project, please star it & [follow me](https://github.com/privatenumber) to see what other cool projects I'm working on! ❤️</sub>

 ## 🙋‍♂️ Why?
-Webpack configurations are complicated so it's easy to overlook misconfigurations and bloated distribution bundles.
+Webpack configuration is complicated.
+It's easy to overlook misconfigurations and bloated distribution bundles.

 Use this plugin to make sure there are no duplicated modules, or that they're only duplicated where you want them to be.